mukesh100/MyFirstSpringApplication/README.md

 # MyFirstSpringApplication
-Students detais admitted in a college
+Students details admitted in a college